godlikemouse/xfce4-finder/README.md

 Change a setting:

     xfconf-query -c xfce4-finder -p /web-search -s https://www.bing.com?q=%s

+Set array values:

+	xfconf-query -c xfce4-finder -p /application-directories -s /usr/share/applications -s /usr/local/share/applications

+The above sets the application-directories array property which is used by xfce4-finder to location application files to /usr/share/applications and /usr/local/share/applications.
+You may need to update this setting if your applications directory is not included by default.

 ## Installation
 This application is available under the Arch Linux AUR repository as a [PKGBUILD](https://aur.archlinux.org/packages/xfce4-finder/).
 To install using yaourt, use the following command: